funnelflux/gcs-rsync-resource/README.md

 ### `out`: Upload content to the bucket.

-Makes the contents under `remote_path` the same as the contents of the input directory by copying any missing or changed files/objects, and deleting any extra files/objects.
+Makes the contents to root of remote bucket the same as the contents of the input directory by copying any missing or changed files/objects, and deleting any extra files/objects.

 #### Parameters